moorepants/eme185/content/pages/instructor-guide.rst

 Weekly Tasks
 ============

+We will consider weeks starting on Mondays for this section.

 Week 0
 ------

 The instructors should meeting the week before class starts for an introduction.

+- [All] First instructor meeting.
 - Setup a weekly instructor meeting time.
+- [Instructor] Invite EFL staff to present during one of the lectures.

 Week 1
 ------

-- TAs should come to the first 15 minutes of the first lecture to be introduced to the whole class.
+- [All TAs] Come to the first 15 minutes of the first lecture to be introduced to the entire class.
 - TAs should prepare a 5 to 7 minute introduction.
 I would like you to have a 5 to 10 minute "show and tell" and introduction for the lab on Wednesday and Thursday.
 The idea would be to introduce your self and show a few things, slides, or just talk about a project or projects you have done that is relevant to them in the class.
 It should also give the students and idea what technical advice you can offer them.
-- Send a list of project preferences by the same due date as the CATME survey.
+- [All TAs] Send the instructor a list of project preferences by the same due date as the CATME survey.
 - Get design supplies for the needs and specifications studio activity.

 Week 2